An Atlas of Organisation of Lipids in Extracellular Vesicles To Navigate Their Roles in Cancer Metastasis

 I address this fundamental research question by developing an interdisciplinary approach for mapping the asymmetric lipid composition of EVs with varying pro-metastatic nature from a library of cancer cell lines.

-1. Create an atlas of asymmetric lipid compositions of EVs excreted by cancer cell lines.
+1. I will create an atlas of asymmetric lipid compositions of EVs excreted by cancer cell lines.

-2. Include quantitative data on the asymmetric lipid distribution between the inner and outer membrane leaflets.
+2. This atlas will include quantitative data on the asymmetric lipid distribution between the inner and outer membrane leaflets (asymmetric lipid distribution).

 Methodology

-To study the role of EV lipid composition on selective uptake in cells from the original tumour and pre-metastatic environment, I will apply:
+To study the role of EV lipid composition on selective uptake in cells from the original tumour and pre-metastatic environment, I will apply neutron scattering and super-resolution microscopy techniques.

 Taken together, the atlas of cancer-derived EV asymmetric lipid compositions that I will develop represents a significant advance to the state of the art.
 It will be a ground-breaking combination of cell biology with engineering-based tools for chemical and biophysical in-depth characterisation of complex, asymmetric membranes.